ngraveio/ur-registry/ur-packages/sign-request-response/README.md

 const nativeTx =
   'f849808609184e72a00082271094000000000000000000000000000000000000000080a47f7465737432000000000000000000000000000000000000000000000000000000600057808080'

 // Create the CryptoSignRequest object.
-The CryptoCoinIdentity identifies this signRequest as a MultiversX sign request. const egldSignRequest = new CryptoSignRequest({
+The CoinIdentity identifies this signRequest as a MultiversX sign request. const egldSignRequest = new CryptoSignRequest({
-  coinId: new CryptoCoinIdentity(EllipticCurve.Ed25519, 508),
+  coinId: new CoinIdentity(EllipticCurve.Ed25519, 508),
   derivationPath: "m/44'/508'/0'/0'/0'",
   signData: Buffer.from(nativeTx, 'hex'),
 })